By Gini Dietrich

 If this is how your customers and prospects are being communicated to/with, do you think they’re going to want to do business with you?

-But it’s not just text speak that is bringing down the corporate world of writing and communications.
+But it’s not just text speak that is bringing down business writing and communications.
 Most don’t know the difference between their, they’re, and there or its and it’s.

 Following are six tips for better business writing.
-And, if you’re so inclined, for better Facebook status updates, too.
+And, if you’re so inclined, for better social media status updates, too.

 - Always use spell check.
 Internet browsers, content management systems, Pages, Word, and most software have spell check built in.
 Use it!

 - Cut down on text slang.
-We all use LOL or OMG or WTH with the best of them, but when writing, spell out your acronyms.
+We all use LOL or OMG or WTH with the best of them, but particularly in business writing, spell out your acronyms.
 You don’t say LOL when you speak.
 Don’t write it, either.

 - Know the difference between your and you’re.
 Your is possessive, as in “your car” or “your business.”
 You’re is short for you are.
 Know which you’re trying to say.